tobiasbueschel/masterrc/README.md

 > An rc file for rc files

 Does your project contain too many _unnecessary_ .dotfiles that clutter up your repository?
-Masterrc removes this clutter by creating a master rc file that automatically builds all of them for you.
+Masterrc removes this clutter by creating a `.masterrc` file that automatically builds all of them for you.

 ## Usage
 (1) Download masterrc from npm and make the command line tool available globally.